Milsons Point: History

 Sketch map of the Kirribilli area first published in 1955 in the book "The Life and Times of James Milson" showing approximate location of Milson's residence and that of his son-in-law William Shairp who married Milson's daughter Sophia in 1827.
 The perforated line marks the approximate boundary between Milson's 50 acres in the north and Campbell's 120 acres in the south.

 Milsons Point was named after James Milson, a free settler originally from Lincolnshire.
 Milson settled in the area near Milsons Point and established a profitable business supplying ships with stone ballast, fresh water, and the produce of his dairy, orchard, and vegetable gardens.
 In the early 1820s, Milson settled in the vicinity of Jeffrey Street, Kirribilli, on 120 acres of land he leased from Robert Campbell.
 In 1824 Milson received a 50-acre grant of his own adjoining Campbell's land (which is marked on the 1840s map above).
 In 1826 a bushfire raged through the area destroying Milson's home, orchard and dairy and farm which he subsequently rebuilt (refer to 1840s map).
 In 1831 Campbell was involved with Milson in a court action over Milson's non-payment of the lease of the 120 acres.
 Milson lived in the vicinity of Jeffrey Street until 1831 when he built a new home, "Brisbane House", on his 50 acres facing Lavender Bay.
 The next home he built, also on his 50 acres, was called "Grantham".
 By the 1840s, Milson was leasing only the portion Campbell's 120 acres that contained Milson's orchard in the vicinity of Jeffrey Street.
 In 1872, Milson died at home at "Grantham" in the modern suburb of Milsons Point in what was then called the Municipality of East St Leonards.

-On 30 May 1915, the first station was opened north of the original Milsons Point railway station on the edge of Lavender Bay.

 The last of the family's holdings in the lower North Shore area were resumed in the early 1920s for the construction of the Harbour Bridge and associated roadways.